ECE143-WI21-Team5/Final_Project/README.md

   - combines all the increase covid-19 cases data of each countries in California
 - air_quality_trend.py
   - run plot_aqi_trend(air quality DataFrame, covid DataFrame, AQI column name) to see plot
+- draw_choropleth.py
+  - draws choropleth map from the results of SARIMAX models
+  - demo in draw_choropleth_map.ipynb
 - quick_COVID_lockdown_timeline.py
   - creates a timeline of COVID lockdown events in California
 - final_regression.py